Overbite & Underbite Correction

 Oral reconstruction is a process that takes time and attention to detail, even when surgery is not involved.
 The bite is related to functionality, not just aesthetics.
 For that reason, our multi-phase corrective treatment for overbite and underbite begins with a comprehensive assessment of oral structure, guided by Dr. Frey’s advanced training in neuromuscular dentistry techniques.

-- Phase Two is the fabrication of final restorations, such as porcelain veneers or crowns, to recreate the ideal bite as indicated in the trial period.
+- Phase Two: This phase involves the fabrication of final restorations, such as porcelain veneers or crowns, to recreate the ideal bite as indicated in the trial period.

 Non-surgical correction for overbite or underbite is strategic, precise, and long-lasting.
 The use of durable restorations resolves speech and other functional consequences, and significantly improves facial aesthetic.